gazebosim/gz-sim/tutorials/spherical_coordinates.md

-Users can define where the origin of the ENU coordinates sits on the surface of the planet in three different ways: through the SDF file, the GUI, or through an Ignition Transport service call.
+Users can define where the origin of the ENU coordinates sits on the surface of the planet in three different ways: through the SDF file, the GUI, or through an Gazebo Transport service call.

 Changing the world origin will only affect operations performed afterwards.
 For example, models already in the world will not be moved when the world origin's